0xSpaceShard/starknet-devnet/website/README.md

 Check out the existing pages and categories under `docs/`.
 If the change you wish to make in the documentation is not suitable for any of the existing markdown (.md) files, feel free to create a new one.

+### Documentation versioning

+A new version of the documentation should be created when releasing a new crate.
+Check [this](../.github/CONTRIBUTING#new-devnet-version-release) out for more info.

 ### Installation

 ```